 Meet Evelyn.
-She is 98 years old and lives at an independent living community.
+She is 98 years old and lives in an independent living community.
 Some people thought she was too old to drive and took away her license.

 Her best friend is Joyce.
-She depended on bus service to take her shopping but when it was cancelled, she was thinking of moving to a different retirement home.
+She depended on bus service to take her shopping but when it was canceled, she was thinking of moving to a different retirement home.

 Losing her license was one of the most heartbreaking experience for Evelyn.
 She wanted to help her friend in the best way she can.